After the big storm, prevent additional damage by calling 811 before digging

-As the Gulf Coast communities impacted by Hurricane Laura clean up and begin to rebuild, safety should be the top priority for professional excavators, residents and business owners alike.
+As the Gulf Coast communities impacted by Hurricane Ida clean up and begin to rebuild, safety should be the top priority for professional excavators, residents and business owners alike.

 For clean-up that involves digging or removing trees or fences from the ground, the best way to avoid damaging underground utilities and risking injury or loss of service is to call 811 a few days before digging to learn the approximate location of buried lines in your area.
 Disturbing a single utility line during hurricane clean up or any other time can lead to personal injury, penalties, repair costs, and expensive and inconvenient outages.

-As communities clean up from Hurricane Laura or any storm, keeping the following important safety reminders top-of-mind is essential:
+As communities clean up from Hurricane Ida or any storm, keeping the following important safety reminders top-of-mind is essential:

 - When piling up storm debris, do not place items in front of, around, or on top of known areas of buried and above ground utilities.
 Specifically, avoid any above-ground structures such as meters and pedestals that provide gas, power, communication or water capabilities.

 - As storm debris collection begins, it is important for all utilities, both underground and overhead, to be identified in order to prevent personal injury.